sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 #### HIGHLIGHTS:

-* The Mijakovic lab is organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, in May September 2022.
+* The Mijakovic lab is organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, in May 2022.
 [PTMBact 2021 conference website](https://www.sysbio.se/ptmbact2020/).

 * Prof. Mijakovic is coordinator of an EU ITN consortium “PEST-BIN” – working on new methods to fight bacterial infections.